dimitrispaxinos/13033/README.md

-**Disclaimer: This app was created in order to quickly solve an urgent problem during the COVID-19 Lockdown and not for showcasing coding best practices**
+**Disclaimer: This app was created in order to quickly solve an urgent problem during the COVID-19 Lockdown and not for showcasing coding best practices :)**

 ###  13033 App